vedgy/CMakeModules/README.md

 Copyright (C) 2014 Igor Kushnir <igorkuo AT Google mail>

 vedgTools/CMakeModules is licensed under the <b>GNU GPLv3+</b> license,
-a copy of which can be found in the `vedgTools/COPYING` file.
+a copy of which can be found in the `COPYING` file.

 vedgTools/CMakeModules is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by